 - Structural damage can result from the weight of the ice dam

 Homeowners usually blame their gutters, since that’s where the problem appears to be.
 But newer, wider, deeper gutters won’t solve the problem.
 Nor will add layers of insulation alone.
 What will solve it is adequate ventilation combined with proper levels of insulation.

 How to prevent ice damming?

 There’s no surefire way to guarantee an ice dam won’t damage your home, but there are steps you can take that will greatly reduce the chances of an ice dam forming in the first place.

 Cleaning your gutters of all debris each fall will allow melting winter snow to flow away from your home through the gutters as it is intended to.

 Once winter arrives, make every effort to keep the snow load on your roof to a minimum.
-Keeping heavy snow loads off your roof serves as a twofold protection.
-Primarily, it reduces the chance for ice dam formations.
+Keeping heavy snow loads off your roof serves as twofold protection.
+Primarily, it reduces the chance of ice dam formations.
 These formations may go undetected under a snow load.
-Secondly, keeping a clear roof will reduce the chance of roof failure due to the excess weight.
+Secondly, keeping a clear roof will reduce the chance of roof failure due to excess weight.

-Roofing Above All offers rooftop snow removal services to aid in protecting your home from the harsh winter weather.
+Roofing Above All offers aid in protecting your home from the harsh winter weather.